 It is observed that food and nutrients absorbed have enormous effect on the release of gastrointestinal food intakeregulating peptides.
 CCK has been found to be released early whereas GLP-1 and PYY are released later as nutrients go through the intestine, when nutrients reach the duodenum.
 This shows that anorexigenic peptides are released as a result of nutrients coming into direct touch with enteroendocrine cells.
-Digested lipids and proteins are the main sources of CCK stimulation, whereas intraduodenal glucose only slightly increased circulating levels of CCK in healthy participants.
+Digested lipids and proteins are the main sources CCK of stimulation, whereas intraduodenal glucose only slightly increased circulating levels of CCK in healthy participants.
 CCK release is induced by lipids and proteins, particularly fatty acids with more than 12 carbons (oleate) or proteins that have not fully or just partially been digested.
-GLP-1 is primarily induced unlike the CCK. by glucose,

-Additionally, oral delivery of glucose, lipids, and proteins to healthy male and female individuals revealed that levels of the orexigenic peptide ghrelin dropped after consuming glucose and lipid meals, but not protein (Prinz and Stengel, 2017).
-The function of cerebral glucose sensing mechanisms and their presence in fish, notwithstanding the diminished significance of glucose metabolism, can be compared to that in mammals (Polakof et. al., 2012).
-However, important topics, such as the electrophysiological response of hypothalamic neurons to the role of carbohydrateglucose, responsive element-binding protein (ChREBP) or the signalling pathway of sweet taste receptors are still unknown in fish.
-Saturated fats, Lipids are important elements found in fish and have an impact on a variety of processes (Polakof et. al., 2010).
-Similar to what has been observed in mammals, fish fed a lipid-rich diet with high plasma fatty acid levels or substantial lipid reserves typically experienced a decrease in food intake (Silverstein et. al., 1999).
+GLP-1 is primarily induced by glucose, unlike the CCK.
+Additionally, oral delivery of glucose, lipids, and proteins to healthy male and female individuals revealed that levels of the orexigenic peptide ghrelin dropped after consuming glucose and lipid meals, but not protein (Prinz and Stengel, e-ISSN 2347 - 517X Original Article such as the electrophysiological response of hypothalamic neurons to glucose, the role of carbohydrate- responsive element-binding protein (ChREBP) or the signalling pathway of sweet taste receptors are still unknown in fish.
+Saturated fats, Lipids are important elements found in fish and have an of processes (impact on a variety Polakof et. al., 2010).
+Similar to what has been observed in mammals, fish fed a lipidrich diet with high plasma fatty acid levels or substantial lipid reserves typically experienced a decrease in food intake (Silverstein et. al., 1999).